History of AMC Theatres in Timeline

 December 2015: Adam Aron Appointed as CEO

-January 4, 2016: Adam Aron Becomes CEO
+January 4, 2016: Adam Aron started as CEO

-July 2016: UCI & Odeon Cinema Group sold to AMC
+July 2016: UCI & Odeon Cinema Group Sold to AMC

-December 2016: AMC merger with Carmike Cinemas officially closed
+December 2016: AMC Merger with Carmike Cinemas Officially Closed

 In 2016, after acquiring Odeon Cinemas, UCI Cinemas, and Carmike Cinemas, AMC became the largest movie theater chain in the world.

-March 1, 2017: Rebranding of Carmike Cinemas
+March 1, 2017: Plans to rebrand Carmike Cinemas Locations

 July 2017: Cost Reduction Plan Announced